 Nobody wants to admit to being annoying.
-The most annoying people probably don’t even realize that they are, and that makes them even more annoying.
+The most annoying people probably don’t even realize that they're annoying, and that makes them even more annoying.
 And when we’re in a restaurant, the one person we annoy the most (unless it’s our date) is our waiter or waitress, and we might not even realize it.

-So read on to learn about 11 ways that you’re quite possibly annoying your server.
 It’s not easy to ask people what they want to eat for a living, and if you go out of your way to be a polite and friendly customer, you’ll most likely have a better time, and you’ll make your server’s day a little easier as well.
 Read on to learn about 11 things restaurant customers do that servers hate.